shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/flexplusone.rst

 #.
 Deploy the configuration from the **Summary** screen.
 #.
 To retrieve the metadata for this configuration, navigate to **Access -> Federation -> Saml Identity Provider -> Local Idp Services**.
 #.
-Select the SAML SSO object created for for SAP Successfactors, and click **Export Metadata**.
+Select the SAML SSO object created for for Flex PlusOne, and click **Export Metadata**.
 #.
-Use the exported IdP SAML Metadata to configure the IdP Provider configuration in the SAP Successfactors service.
+Use the exported IdP SAML Metadata to configure the IdP Provider configuration in the Flex PlusOne service.

 Test the Configuration
 ----------------------